 Most of the time, judges will order shared parental responsibility unless it would result in detriment or harm to the child(ren).
-This often leads to law firms encouraging their clients to give up the idea of sole custody and push them towards the “easier” ruling.
+This often leads to law offices encouraging their clients to give up the idea of sole custody, regardless of their feelings on sharing parenting.

 But at Leap Frog Divorce, our priority—first and foremost—is our client and their children.
-We dig deeper into family history than other Orlando custody lawyers to ensure that your kids’ safety and wellbeing come first.
+We dig deeper into family history than other Orlando family law attorneys to ensure that your kids’ safety and wellbeing come first.

 How Leap Frog Divorce Can Help